DEIB-GECO/MutViz/static/README.md

 A DNA strand is sequence of four constituent nucleobase (guanine [**G**], adenine [**A**], thymine [**T**], and cytosine [**C**]).
 In every chromosome, two long DNA strands form a double helix.
 The double helix further folds on itself, giving the molecule the typical shape of a chromosome ("X" shape).
 In a DNA double helix, each type of nucleobase on one strand bonds with just one type of nucleobase on the other strand.
 This is called complementary base pairing.
 The distance between two nucleobases is measured in **base pairs (bp)**.

-## Genes and Cancer
+## Genes and Tumor
 Each gene has a specific function in the body.
 Some genes control cell division.
 When **mutations** occur in these genes, a cell may begin to divide without control.
-Cells that divide when they are not supposed to may eventually become a cancer.
-Therefore, cancer is the result of gene mutations.
+Cells that divide when they are not supposed to may eventually become a tumor.
+Therefore, tumor is the result of gene mutations.

 Mutations may be caused by aging, exposure to chemicals, radiation, hormones or other factors in the body and the environment.
-Over time, a number of mutations may occur in a single cell, allowing it to divide and grow in a way that becomes a cancer.
-This usually takes many years, and explains why most cancers occur at a later age in life.
+Over time, a number of mutations may occur in a single cell, allowing it to divide and grow in a way that becomes a tumor.
+This usually takes many years, and explains why most tumors occur at a later age in life.

 ## Topologically associating domain (TADS)
 TADs are particular three-dimensional structures that can be found in chromosomes.
 The structure resembles a loop in the DNA, "closed" by what is called a **junction**.
-The functions of TADs are not fully understood, but in some cases, disrupting TADs leads to disease because changing the 3D organization of the chromosome may alterate the expression level of a gene (e.g. oncogenes, that are genes that have potential to cause cancer).
+The functions of TADs are not fully understood, but in some cases, disrupting TADs leads to disease because changing the 3D organization of the chromosome may alterate the expression level of a gene (e.g. oncogenes, that are genes that have potential to cause tumor).

 <img src="https://raw.githubusercontent.com/andreagulino/drviz/master/img/tad.png" width="400"/>

 ## CTCF motifs
 CTCF motifs are fixed-length sequences (19 bp) of the DNA involved in many cellular processes.
 The primary role of CTCF is thought to be in regulating the 3D structures of the DNA, e.g. binding together the strands of DNA forming a TAD.
 This kind of motifs can therefore be found within the junction of a TAD.

-**Mutations that affect a CTCF motif within the junction of a TAD are thought to break the TAD loop, increasing, as a side effect, the expression level of some oncogenes, therefore causing cancer.**
+**Mutations that affect a CTCF motif within the junction of a TAD are thought to break the TAD loop, increasing, as a side effect, the expression level of some oncogenes, therefore causing tumor.**

 # Visualization Tool
 This tool is designed to help analysts visualize the mutation activity of DNA in the surroundings of CTCF motifs, providing the possibility to explore three different dimensions:

 Motif Position: whether the motif falls within the junction of a TAD or not
-- Cancer Type: consider mutations from patients with different cancer types.
-Available cancer types are:
+- Tumor Type: consider mutations from patients with different tumor types.
+Available tumor types are:
-  - Breast Cancer
+  - Breast Tumor
-  - Colorectal Cancer
+  - Colorectal Tumor
   - Melanoma
-  - Skin Cancer
+  - Skin Tumor
-  - Liver Cancer
+  - Liver Tumor
   - Esophageal Adenocarcinoma
 - Mutation Type: consider only subsets of all the possible mutations.
 The following are three examples of the notation used for denoting a mutation:
   - A mutation from A to C is denoted by "A > C".